paragliding training center

 Option 3 Install non-flash insert We have developed and manufactured a solid machined aluminum insert to replace the Flash spring and pawl holder.
 It is easy to install.
 The main advantage of the insert is that it eliminates the problem of the Flash spring moving out of the Flash pulley and jamming against the pawl holder.
 Another advantage of the insert is that it has steel roll pins rather than the flimsy plastic pins as are in the OEM pawl holder.
 However, the use of the insert (which eliminates the Flash mechanism) means that more strength is needed to start the engine.
 Many pilots will have to place the motor on their backs and start it with both hands.

 The aluminum insert kit is available from Miniplane-USA (it is listed at the bottom of the web page).
 The kit includes the machined insert and also a replacement bolt of better quality with a locknut.
 Please be sure to follow these instructions for installing the Flash starter insert.
 Southwest Airsports can install the kit for a nominal charge.
 Contact us for more information.

 Even though the insert is metallic, it will still wear some due to engine vibration.
 Note the dimples (red arrows) caused by the plastic pawls.
 The pawls from the insert were completely worn out due to vibration of the engine.

-Summary I recommend that you install the complete standard starter, the standard pulley, or the aluminum insert ONLY if you are unable to do the modification given in section b. below.
+Summary I recommend that you install the complete standard starter or the aluminum insert ONLY if you are unable to do the modification given in section b. below.
 If you can do the work in b., you can keep the Flash mechanism, which is the best option.

 Whatever option you choose, learn how to properly start your engine.
 We have developed this technique that allows any engine with a horizontal diaphragm type carburetor to be started the first pull, every time.
 No choke is used nor is it necessary.
 It works when the engine is hot or cold.
 It will not flood the engine.